ynotstartups/notes/notes/reminders.md

 # What Am I Doing Now?

+## Reading

-- Read _The Priory Of The Orange Tree_ by Samantha Shannon
+- _The Priory Of The Orange Tree_ by Samantha Shannon

-  - progress page 171
+  - progress page 171 / 804

-## Short Term Reminders
+- _The young person's guide to playing the piano_ by Sidney Harrison

+  - progress page 11 / 97

+## Playing / Learning

 - read vim `:help user-manual`